Car Loan Documentation Checklist: The 8 Things You Need

 - Year, make and model

-6. Current vehicle registration (for trade-in)
+6. Current vehicle registration

-When trading in a vehicle, you’ll want to bring your title and registration to speed the transaction along.
-A certificate of title proves you are the owner of the vehicle, and lists any lien holders.
-You may also need to provide an odometer statement and, depending on the state, smog certificate and disclosure of any damage that has occurred to the vehicle under your ownership.
-A dealership will usually provide these last forms to fill out if you don’t have them.
+If you’re trading in a vehicle, you’ll want to bring your title and registration to speed the transaction along.
+The title proves you are the owner of the vehicle, and lists any lien holders.

 7. Proof of insurance

-8. Method of down payment
+8. Down payment

 - Cash